-Coming in at ninth place is this stunning sofa from IKEA’s Stockholm collection.
+Coming in at seventh place is this stunning sofa from IKEA’s Stockholm collection.
 Specifically, the Stockholm 2017 version.
 It looks absolutely beautiful with its contemporary style that visually conveys comfort.

 As the IKEA sofa with the deepest seating depth, the Stockholm is practically made for lounging (but not great for those who prefer more upright seating).